rezgi/onna/README.md

 ## ToDo

-- better tempo algorythm, data structure and bgm sync _* done but bgm loop bug._
+- better tempo algorythm, data structure and bgm sync _* done_
-- blocs movements not pixel-perfect, to solve
+- blocs movements not pixel-perfect, to solve _* solved thanks to Tweens_
-- how to have procedural animations, ex: speed curve before reaching beat hit, can move on beat or *reach* beat
+- how to have 'reaching' animations, ex: speed curve before reaching beat hit, can move on beat or *reach* beat _* Getting closer, can trigger tween 1 quart before for example and using Expo curve for example_
-- platform physics : player sticks to it
 - more modular bloc behaviors. ex: move 1, wait 1, back 1
+- make different bloc behaviours for playtest
+- make player that moves like blocs but on user input
 - check if player movement/input is in sync with tempo
+- platform physics : player sticks to it
 - test game mechanic

 ---